borkjt9/kaplan-assignment/README.md

 ### UI Differences
 The following are areas where the functionality of my project diverges from the assignment, and the explanations as to why:

-**1. Arrow Buttons** At first glance, I thought  unintuitive that the arrow buttons referred to the answer that is currently active.
+**1. Arrow Buttons** At first glance, I thought it  unintuitive that the arrow buttons referred to the answer that is currently active.
 As such, I made the arrow buttons render dynamically next to the active answer, and only when an answer is active.

 Unfortunately, this caused issues later on in the development (see below section).
 Perhaps this is why Kaplan designed's them as they did!